MacLemon/CongressChecklist/README.md

 ### VPN tunnel
 Have at least one trusted, working and tested VPN endpoint available for tunneling out of the congress network.
-If you don't have your own VPN server at your disposal ask friends you trust to help you out.
+If you don't have your own VPN server at your disposal, ask friends you trust to help you out.
 If you do, ask your friends if they need a VPN endpoint and share!

 - [WireGuard][146]
 - [OpenVPN][16]